 Because of how the book is laid out you can easily read it piecemeal.
 It’s like a cataloged version of picking Buffett’s brain anytime you want.
 Just cover a section or chapter, set it down, and return to it later.

-Securities Analysis - It’s known as the value investing bible.
+Security Analysis - It’s known as the value investing bible.
 It’s a comprehensive coverage of intrinsic value, fundamental analysis, and the advantage of finding price and value discrepancies.
 The ideas and value investing philosophy laid out by Graham and Dodd have worked in every market climate.
-Their complex ideas aren’t the easiest to get through at first but you’ll have a better understanding of investing when you’re done.
+Their complex ideas aren’t the easiest to get through at first but you’ll have a better understanding of value investing when you’re done.

 There are several editions floating around.
 I’d recommend the sixth edition.
 It’s a reprint of the 1940 second edition with a foreword by Buffett and essays from leading value investors.